 Product embeddings and vectors

 Each product’s position in the space is called its product vector.
-This embedding procedure can be accomplished in many ways by Coveo Machine Learning models, and the resulting relationships between products can be used to extract subtle information about products and provide personalization in search results.
+The embedding procedure can be utilized in many ways by Coveo Personalization-as-you-go (PAYG) models, and the resulting relationships between products can be used to extract subtle information about products and provide personalization in search results.

 Traditional versus new approach to vectors

-The traditional approach to grouping similar products rely on manually assigning or tagging products with category or descriptive data, such as brand, size, or color, and then recommending similar products along these predefined dimensions.
-This method, however, is limited in determining which products are similar to one another, and this is where product embeddings are useful.
+Traditional grouping of similar products relies on manual assignment or tagging with categories, brands, sizes, or colors, then recommending based on these predefined dimensions.
+This method is limited in determining which products are similar and complementary to one another, and this is where product embeddings are useful.

-A session vector is a representation of the products a user has recently viewed.
-By comparing the user’s session vector to the positions of products in the precomputed product embedding space, we can predict which products are most similar to the user’s interests in the short term and then recommend or boost them accordingly in search results.
+A user session vector is a representation of the products a user has recently viewed.
+Comparing the user’s session vector to product positions in the precomputed embedding space enables the prediction of short-term interests, leading to recommendations or boosted products in search results.

-The above plot is a 3-dimensional representation of a high-dimensional product embedding.
+The previous plot is a 3-dimensional representation of a high-dimensional product embedding.
 When the plot image stabilizes, distinct clusters of products become easily identifiable.
-Machine learning product embedding algorithms are a form of deep learning model with the ability to automatically capture subtle aspects of sport, gender and style, based purely on user behavior and customer data, which can power many use cases in commerce at scale.
-In addition, Coveo uses catalog data to augment those vectors even further.
+Machine learning product embedding algorithms are a form of a deep learning model.
+They automatically capture subtle aspects of a product, such as the related sport, gender and style, based purely on user behavior, customer data, and product information, which can power many use cases in commerce at scale.
+In addition, the Coveo Platform uses catalog data to augment those vectors even further.

 Personalized search

-The offerings of Coveo Personalization-as-you-go use product vectors as building blocks across all machine learning models.
-Once the product embedding is computed, we can take a user’s product preferences into account to provide personalized search results along the customer journey.
+The offerings of Coveo Personalization-as-you-go use product vectors as building blocks across all models.
+Once the product embeddings are computed, we can take a user’s product preferences into account to provide personalized search results along the customer journey.

-Again, using the initial example when browsing for running shoes, when we query the index for shoes
+Again, returning to the initial example when browsing for running shoes.

-, in the vanilla, non-personalized scenario, the results returned are good, as seen below, but completely removed from the “running shoe” theme we mentioned before.
+in the vanilla, non-personalized scenario, the results returned are good but completely removed from the “running shoe” theme mentioned before.

 By introducing the session vector of a user specifically interested in sports into the ranking mix, results become much more relevant to running shoes.

-Embeddings can also captures the intent of the user through queries not directly related to the products seen in the session.
+Embeddings can also capture the intent of the user through queries not directly related to the products seen in the session.

 Personalized search is a key component of the customer journey and of product deployments that work reliably at scale.
 Two sources of data are required to leverage personalized search: